etcd Disk Latency — How 800ms Killed the Kubernetes Cluster

 - Practice daily — the forge only works when it's hot

-- Control plane: kube-apiserver, etcd, kube-scheduler, kube-controller-manager.
+- Control plane: kube-apiserver, etcd, kube-scheduler, kube-controller-manager — each has a distinct role and failure mode.

 Pod not starting — no events visible.